rkotze/rkotze.github.io/_drafts/2019-11-11-use-reducer.md

      sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"
    ></iframe>

-Hope this help you tackle how to manage state in your next React feature you build.
+Hope this help you tackle managing state in your next React feature you build.

 If you like this post please [share on Twitter](https://twitter.com/share?text=Manage complex state with React useReducer and useContext @richardkotze &url=https://www.richardkotze.com/coding/react-hooks-usereducer-context&hashtags=javascript,reactjs){:target="\_blank" rel="noopener"}.